TugboatQA/docs/content/starter-configs/tutorials/drupal-10.md

         # Set the tugboat-specific Drupal settings.
         - cp "${TUGBOAT_ROOT}/.tugboat/settings.local.php" "${DOCROOT}/sites/default/settings.local.php"

-        # A common practice in many Drupal projects is to store the config and
-        # private files outside the Drupal root.
-If that's the case for your
-        # project, you can either specify the absolute paths to those
-        # directories in your settings.local.php, or you can symlink them in
-        # here.
-Here is an example of the latter option:
-        - ln -snf "${TUGBOAT_ROOT}/files-private" "${DOCROOT}/../files-private"

         # Map your custom modules and themes into the Drupal structure.
         #- ln -snf "${TUGBOAT_ROOT}/custom/themes" "${DOCROOT}/themes/custom"